 Well, the skin then sits there and sugars begin to break it down.
 Once the protective layer is gone, then organisms can begin to deteriorate the apple.
 This leads to rot and mold in your apples.
 Keep in mind that if you have fruits (or vegetables) that have mold on them and they touch other produce, the mold will spread and spoil your entire harvest.

-So this is a big deal when it comes to storing your apples.
+This is a big deal when it comes to storing your apples.

 4. Cool and Dry is Key